erodium/artemis/src/scripts/dga/README.md

 ## PREDICTION PREREQUISITES
 1. Ensure all Python modules from requirements.txt are installed.

+## PREDICTION PROCESS
-2. Review and run example_predict.py.
+1. Review and run example_predict.py.